 When speaking of France, you’ll probably think of the Eiffel Tower, classical music, fashion houses, vineyards, museums, and the distinct sophistication of the French language.
 But it may be news to some that France is also home to world-class education.

-France is quite popular for international students pursuing their higher education degree, what with its rich culture, gastronomy, lifestyle, architecture, and excellent way of living.
+France is quite popular study abroad destination among international students for pursuing their higher education degree, what with its rich culture, gastronomy, lifestyle, architecture, and excellent way of living.
 France is a generous nation full of opportunities for students to learn the French language and other programs.

 France has a reputable intellectual tradition that has produced waves of artists, writers, philosophers, and many others who have shaped the world.
 If you are interested in studying in France, here are some reasons to consider this country as your top pick: